welcometohelen/NLP_classifier/README.md

 ### Summary

 The language of the subreddits was more easily (or at least more accurately) classifiable than expected, based on the consistent high scores across multiple models.
 Only Decision Trees showed significant overfitting, and tinkering to reduce this variance yielded much lower scores across all classification metrics.
-Beyond that example, all models tested here yielded similar results even in the face of very different RandomSearch parameters in subset testing.
+Beyond that example, all models tested here yielded similar results even in the face of very different parameters in subset testing.

-All models presented here (and many iterations not presented) yielded similar scores: consistently in the mid-90s for F1, accuracy, recall, etc.  The SVC-TfIdf model yielded the best scores overall, with the following hyperparameters:
+All models presented here (and many iterations not presented) yielded similar scores: consistently mid-90s for all classification metrics considered.
+The SVC-TfIdf model yielded the best scores overall --> F1 = 0.959, accuracy = 0.958, sensitivity = 0.961, precision = 0.954, specificity = 0.954.
+These scores were acheived with the following hyperparameters, tuned via RandomizedSearchCV:
 - C = 0.63
 - degree = 2
 - tfidf max df = .932